MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 Even if the information on the certificate is valid, there must be some way to verify that the server presenting the certificate is actually the one represented by the certificate.
 This is where the Windows PKI comes in.
 Each certificate is linked to a public key.
 The server named on the certificate holds a corresponding private key that only it knows.
 A connecting client or server uses the public key to encrypt a random piece of information and sends it to the server.
 If the server decrypts the information and returns it as plain text, the connecting entity can be sure that the server holds the private key to the certificate and therefore is the server named on the certificate.

 #### <a name="crl-distribution-points"></a>Punti di distribuzione CLR
-SfBO richiede che tutti i certificati server contengano uno o più punti di distribuzione dell'elenco di revoche di certificati (CRL).
-I punti di distribuzione CRL (CDP) sono percorsi da cui è possibile scaricare i CRL per verificare che il certificato non sia stato revocato dalla data di rilascio e che il certificato sia ancora entro il periodo di validità.
-Un punto di distribuzione CRL è indicato nelle proprietà del certificato come URL ed è Secure HTTP.
-Il servizio SfBO controlla CRL con ogni autenticazione del certificato.
+SfBO richiede che tutti i certificati server contengano uno o più punti di distribuzione CRL (Certificate Revocation List).
+I punti di distribuzione CRL sono posizioni da cui è possibile scaricare i CRL a scopo di verifica che il certificato non sia stato revocato dal momento dell'emissione e che il certificato sia ancora entro il periodo di validità.
+Un punto di distribuzione CRL è specificato nelle proprietà del certificato come URL ed è sicuro HTTP.
+Il servizio SfBO controlla l'elenco CRL a ogni autenticazione del certificato.

 #### <a name="enhanced-key-usage"></a>Utilizzo chiavi avanzato
 All components of the SfBO service require all server certificates to support Enhanced Key Usage (EKU) for the purpose of server authentication.
 Configuring the EKU field for server authentication means that the certificate is valid for the purpose of authenticating servers.
 This EKU is essential for MTLS.